Adolescent Anger Management Methods and Techniques for Teens, Parents and Caregivers

 What your teen can do

-Tell the teens that you know some techniques that will really work if they use them.
-If they're open and/or interested, give them the link.
+• Tell the teens that you know some techniques that will really work if they use them.
+If they're open and/or interested, give them this link for anger tips for teens.

 Parenting Skills: Learn and master the specific parenting skills you need to manage and help the angry adolescents in your life.